codersforcauses/beginner-2023summer-g4/README.md

 ## Dependencies & Deployment
 Perth PinPoint requires multiple dependencies, install them as such:
 ```
 pip install -r requirements.txt
 ```
+\*assuming you are in the directory `/`

 Configuration:
 To configure Perth PinPoint, edit `app/config.py`, code comments explain options however importantly if youre not intending to develop Perth PinPoint, `DEV` should be set to `False` to run in "production" mode - this (should) be the case for any (updated) code on the main branch.